adrian-dip/boost/README.md

 ## Full model

 If you want to use the full model, which processes text + images, you need to train it yourself using the scripts on the directory `full_model/` using images you scrape.
-You can find scraping repos on my profile.
-The model on the link is only the text model and is less accurate (-5% to -10%).
+Unfortunately, I can't share the datasets for copyright reasons.
+However, you can find scraping repos on my profile.

 ## Architecture